spec0p/pg-docs/sdk-js.md

 #### Match start

-During the match preparation state (`onMatchPrepare` callback) the game must inform the platform when it is ready to be shown to the user by calling `PG.ready`.
+During the match preparation phase (`onMatchPrepare` callback) the game must inform the platform when it is ready to be shown to the user by calling `PG.ready`.

 ```js
 PG.ready();